|

 on the planet Earth.
 But, it is encouraging that negative

-energy of the same density may not be required.
+energy of the same density is not be required.

 FURTHER INVESTIGATION: Using the reduced quadrupole